RealDeHess/CommunityBeastmen/README.md

 ## Additional Mods
 These are some compatible mods if you want to add to the experience:
 - [More Animations](https://steamcommunity.com/sharedfiles/filedetails/?id=2798690094) Maximises the amount of animations happening.
 Recommended.
-- [Kerb Asset Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=3566908399) If you want to use one of Kerb's reskins for Ariel/Alarielle/Sisters
+- [Kerb Asset Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=3566908399) If you want to use one of Kerb's reskins for Ariel/Alarielle/Sisters.
+Recommended.
-- [Variant Selector](https://steamcommunity.com/sharedfiles/filedetails/?id=2888171970) If you want to use a "corruption stage" reskin pack
+- [Variant Selector](https://steamcommunity.com/sharedfiles/filedetails/?id=2888171970) If you want to use a "corruption stage" reskin pack.
+Recommended.
+- [Ancient Warmaidens Compatibility Repack](https://cdn.discordapp.com/attachments/1025523634745385014/1429919013265477775/Ancient_Warmaidens_Repack.pack?ex=692f425b&is=692df0db&hm=be7846131cbf394d69e2769a86869a606fc7053e80a961a06374e92cf538c672&) A standalone reskin for Tomb Kings, to avoid "boning".
+Recommended
+- [Rename Legendary Lords](https://steamcommunity.com/sharedfiles/filedetails/?id=2856126380) corrupted female lords currently spawn with a blank name, you can use this mod to fix it.
+Recommended.
 - [Valkia Matched Animations](https://discordapp.com/channels/965342581745668136/1025523634745385014/1437325022401269760) Makes Valkia a target of Endo's matched animations.
 Animations are not perfectly aligned.
 Not recommended.
 - [Futa Valkia Reskin](https://www.loverslab.com/files/file/43295-futa-valkia/) Imbues Valkia with manhood.
 Meant for Valkia's futa choice in this mod.
 - [Femboy Teclis](https://www.loverslab.com/files/file/44088-femboy-teclis-reskin/) Do I need to say more?
 - [Futa Witch Elves](https://www.loverslab.com/files/file/42706-futa-witch-elves/) One of my other mods, only if you like this type of content.
-- [Ancient Warmaidens Compatibility Repack](https://cdn.discordapp.com/attachments/1025523634745385014/1429919013265477775/Ancient_Warmaidens_Repack.pack?ex=692f425b&is=692df0db&hm=be7846131cbf394d69e2769a86869a606fc7053e80a961a06374e92cf538c672&) A standalone reskin for Tomb Kings, to avoid "boning"
-- [Rename Legendary Lords](https://steamcommunity.com/sharedfiles/filedetails/?id=2856126380) corrupted female lords currently spawn with a blank name, you can use this mod to fix it.

 ## Features and How to use Them